ekamperi/ekamperi.github.io/_posts/2020-07-13-sum-divergent-series.md

 ---

 So, this is a follow-up post on [my previous post](https://ekamperi.github.io/mathematics/2020/06/21/perturbation-theory.html) where we used perturbation theory to calculate the real root of $$x^5 + x = 1$$.
-In today's post we will, again, use perturbation theory, but we will introduce the $$\epsilon$$ factor in front of $$x^5$$.
+In today's post, we will, again, use perturbation theory, but we will introduce the $$\epsilon$$ factor in front of $$x^5$$.
 Concretely, we will try to solve $$\epsilon x^5 + x = 1$$.
-This change might seem smooth at first sight, but it turns out very "violent", because by letting $$\epsilon = 0$$ we vanish the term $$x^5$$ and, therefore, the other 4 complex roots of the equation.
-Our intervention drastically changes the underlying structure of the problem and this will show up later on.
+This change might seem innocuous at first sight, but it turns out very "violent" because by letting $$\epsilon = 0$$, we vanish the term $$x^5$$ and, therefore, the other 4 complex roots of the equation.
+Our intervention drastically changes the underlying structure of the problem, and this will show up later on.

-Instead, of doing the calculations by hand, we will indulge ourselves with *Mathematica* this time.
+Instead of doing the calculations by hand, we will indulge ourselves with *Mathematica* this time.

 {% highlight mathematica %}
 {% raw %}